How To Get Eyelash Glue Off Eyelids Without Makeup Remover

 Eye Cream

-Eye creams are often formulated with some kind of oil, and they usually contain a higher percentage of oil than any other cream or lotion.
+Eye creams are often formulated with some kind of oil, and they usually contain a higher percentage of oil than other creams or lotions.

 You can use that to your advantage since oil dissolves eyelash glue.